umccr-svc/site/content/post/2024-11-27-htsget-rs-ga4gh-demo/2024-11-27-htsget-rs-ga4gh-demo.md

 * [IGV.js](https://github.com/fathelen/crypt4ghJS)
 * [JBrowse2](https://github.com/GMOD/jbrowse/issues/1142)

-So this is a call library and client developers to test this htsget endpoint and [report back](https://github.com/umccr/htsget-rs/issues)!
+So this is a call for library and client developers to test this htsget endpoint and [report back](https://github.com/umccr/htsget-rs/issues)!